rotundasoftware/backbone-courier/README.md

 	// child view to "resourceSelected", and pass to parent "selected resourcesCollectionView" : "resourceSelected",

-	// change the "sortStart" message from the resourcesCollectionView
-	// child view to "resourceSortStart", populate new message.data
-	// with { resourceModel : oldData.modelBeingSorted }, and pass to parent
-	"sortStart resourcesCollectionView" : function( message, oldData ) {
-		message.name = "resourceSortStart";
-		message.data.resourceModel = oldData.modelBeingSorted;
-	},

 	 // pass all other messages on to parent, without any changes "*" : "."
 },

 ...
 ```

-Note that in all cases, when a message is passed, `message.source` is overwritten and set to the view that is passing the message.
-If you require a reference to the object that originally spawned the message, you will need to keep that in `message.data` as the message bubbles up the hierarchy.

 ## Internal view methods that may be overridden